MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

 # Configure Lakehouse in a copy activity

 This article outlines how to use the copy activity in a data pipeline to copy data from and to the Fabric Lakehouse.
+By default, data is written to Lakehouse Table in V-Order, and you can go to [Delta Lake table optimization and V-Order](../data-engineering/delta-optimization-and-v-order.md#what-is-v-order) for more information.

 ## Supported format